-We may never be called upon to serve our nation's military, but our country needs men and women of God who honor the memory of the fallen by using their freedoms to be the spiritual blessing to our land that Samuel was to his.
-In so far as Samuel's warfare was the conflict of the ages between good and evil, right and wrong, truth and error, God and the god of this world, his war is our war and we can find encouragement and instruction this morning by taking the time to memorialize a survey of his life and ministry.
-We will notice just some of his outstanding characteristics together.
+We may never be called upon to serve in our nation's military, but our country needs men and women of God who honor the memory of the fallen by using their freedoms to be the spiritual blessing to our land that Samuel was to his.
+In so far as Samuel's warfare was the conflict of the ages between good and evil, right and wrong, truth and error, God and the god of this world, his war is our war, and we can find encouragement and instruction this morning by taking the time to memorialize a survey of his life and ministry.
+We will notice just ten of his outstanding characteristics together.
 More could be cited.

-I. Samuel was blessed with a God-fearing home as a boy (1:19-28).
+I. Samuel was blessed with a God-fearing home as a boy (1:19 -28).

-Application: Samuel's name means asked of God.
+Application: Samuel's name means asked of God (v.
+20).
 Hannah asked God for Samuel, and when He gave her him, God asked for Samuel back again.
 That is the way it is supposed to work with our children.
 God gives them to us, and we give them back to God for His purposes, praying that He would save them and use them for His glory.

 Samuel's work was in a very important sense Hannah's work.
-I think we saw the same wonderful truth last week in the example of the mothers of the lineage of Moses and Aaron in Exodus 7 (the Canaanite woman, Jochebed, Elisheba, and the daughter of Putiel).
-The scriptural accounts of the lives of many of God's warriors make much of their important start in the arms of a loving, godly mother.
+The scriptural accounts of the lives of many of God's warriors make much of their important start in the arms of a loving, godly mother (Eve, Sarah, Jocabed; in the lineage of Christ - Rahab, Ruth, Bathsheba, and Mary).
 Certainly, our nation is blessed with the sacrifice of many a sorrowing mother this weekend.
-We must be willing to give our children to the Lord who asks for them.
+Following their example, we must be willing to give our children back to the Lord.